wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 # Amazon Web Services - EC2

 Now that you know all about web servers, it is time for you to rent your own.
-In theory you could contact your ISP and lease an IP address that you would associate with your laptop.
-You could then use your laptop as a web server.
-But this has the downside of requiring your laptop to always be available, have enough bandwidth to support your millions of fans, and creates a significant security risk for your laptop.
+In theory you could contact your ISP and lease an IP address that you would then associate with your laptop.
+This would make your laptop into a web server, but this has the downside of requiring your laptop to always be available, have enough bandwidth to support your millions of fans, and creates a significant security risk for your laptop.
 Instead we want to use a cloud provider that can give you an inexpensive small computer that you can experiment with and throw away any time that you would like.
 This is actually exactly what many web companies do with their core business and so it should work fine for you.

 We are going to use Amazon Web Services (AWS) for your work with in this course.
 There are lots of other great vendors out there, but AWS is by far the leader in the space and so it is good for you to get experience with them.
 This will require you to have an [account with AWS](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 When you create your account make sure you remember your account ID so that you can use it when you log in to the AWS browser console.